SunnyZhao2004/Replication/README.md

 Brief Code Explanation:
-Struct game:
+Only the main.cpp is useful.
+try1.cpp and try2.cpp are two unsucessful attempts that should be ignored Struct game:
 - This struct consists of all the initialization of parameters.
 - The functions inside the struct are used to compute the price range.